Course Content

 This module will provide students with the key essential skills to become multimedia journalists and adapt those skills to their specialist field.

-This module will provide students with an understanding of the changing landscape of contemporary journalism, and develop knowledge and understanding of journalistic law and ethics.
+This module will develop in-depth knowledge and understanding of journalistic law and ethics.

 As well as a work placement in a relevant media organisation, students will also develop essential skills and knowledge needed for making a successful living in the new media landscape.